EVERYTHING ABOUT GEORGIA

 Last 2 websites provide tickets for all major events happening in Georgia, as well as Railway tickets with much more comfortable interface than official Railway website.

-- City Buses
+- City Buses & Mini buses

 - Metro

 Tbilisi Underground, called the Metro for “Metropolitan”, has two lines and 21 stations.
 It operates from 6:00 AM to 12:00 PM.
 The cost is set at 1GEL.
-To travel you can use only travel card (as mentioned in buses section).
+To travel you can use only travel card (as mentioned in tickets section).
 Travel cards can be purchased at any metro station for 2 GEL (1$) and further charged at metro stations or orange SSMs (Self Service Machine) by EXPRESS PAY.

 Metro stations are identified by the red (M) sign.